Opening a New World

 I was raised in the Brooks Range of Alaska, 60 miles north of the Arctic Circle.
 We lived in a log cabin, drove a team of dogs to get wood in the winter, flew airplanes instead of driving cars, and basked in 24-hour daylight during the short but hot summers.
 It was a wonderful way to grow up.

 The biggest challenge was education.
-My father decided to home-school us using Alaska’s correspondence course.
+My father decided to homeschool us using Alaska’s correspondence course.
 He taught me first and second grade, and a teacher on leave taught me half of third grade.
 My brother and I went to public school in Pennsylvania for a few months the following year.
-After that I was pretty much on my own, and responsible for teaching my siblings as well.
+After that, I was pretty much on my own, and responsible for teaching my siblings as well.

 Things worked well enough until it was time for me to start high school.
-My family had to decide whether to send me to boarding school, at considerable expense, or move.
+My family had to decide whether to send me to boarding school at considerable expense or move.
 But then Al and Carol Brice came to the rescue.

 The Brices had volunteered to participate in a state program.
-They agreed to take in a child from “the bush” for the school year, in exchange for a small stipend.
+They agreed to take in a child from “the bush” for the school year in exchange for a small stipend.
 They ended up with me, a shy, skinny, 14-year-old Native Alaskan girl with almost no self-confidence.
-I had grown up without television, friends other than my siblings, or any social training.
+I had grown up without television, no friends other than my siblings, or any social training.
 While I was excited to branch out, I was also deeply afraid others would think I was backward and uneducated.

 By opening their home and hearts, Al and Carol Brice opened the entire world for me.
-I hope through telling this story to share the depth of my gratitude with them, and to inspire others to reach out to children with challenges.
+Through telling this story, I hope to share the depth of my gratitude with them and to inspire others to reach out to children with challenges.

 Thanks for sharing.